 Internet speed is an essential part of everyday life.
 Many spend hours on their phone and computer, doing everything from work to gaming.
 After all, a faster connection means getting things done more quickly and having more time for leisure activities.

 The average internet speed in the USA is approximately 10 megabytes per second (Mbps).
 However, rates fluctuate depending on where you live and your provider.

 For example, wireless providers typically offer much slower connections than cable providers due to the limitations of Wi-Fi technology.

 1) The average internet speed is 10Mbps in the United States, which is slower than most developed countries like Canada and Japan.

 2) If you’re among the 20% of Americans who subscribe to a broadband connection service with speeds less than 25 Mbps, then it’s time to upgrade!

-3) Downloading files from torrents can slow down your connection by around 50%.
+3) Downloading torrent files can slow your connection by around 50%.
 Slow download speeds may also be due to malware on your device or an overloaded network server.

-4) 5G will soon replace 4G as the fastest wireless internet technology available and will offer speeds up to 100x faster than 4G LTE.
+4) 5G will soon replace 4G as the fastest wireless internet technology available and will offer speeds up to 100x shorter than 4G LTE.